waynegramlich/bom_manager/README.md

 the over all architecture of BOM manager:

 * Project: The BOM manager orders parts for one or more projects.
 A project is basically one-to-one with a CAD "file".
-Note, CAD systems do not reduce a project down to a single file, but instead to a collection of files in one or more directories/folders.
+Note: some CAD systems do not reduce a project down to a single file, but instead to a collection of files in one or more directories/folders.